310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Shinobu %}
-Heheh~♪ That is correct!
+Heh~♪ That is correct!
 She has carefully crafted it!

 Each and every part is different in some way — It is extremely elaborate!
 Truly respectable!